 - 3.2.1 The purpose of hazard identification is to allow for a safety analysis of the risks associated with the hazard and the subsequent elimination of the hazard or the reduction of its risks to an acceptable level.
 While the identification of every conceivable hazard is impossible, all staff shall exercise due diligence to identify hazards related to their operations.
 These hazards can be actual or potential.
 All identified hazards shall be assigned a unique tracking number, ranked/prioritised and subjected to the Safety Risk Management process described in this chapter.
-All hazards which still appear at the close of the year in the Risk Register will be transferred to the Hazard Register (Form 125) - 3.2.2 The Directorate utilizes both reactive and proactive methods of hazard identification.
+All hazards which still appear at the close of the year in the Hazard and Risk Management Register for ANS (Form 122) will be transferred to the Hazard Register (Form 125).
+However, forms 122 and 125 may be extracted from the Hazard Management Worksheet maintained in the excel worksheet or the SMS database at any time as may be required since the Hazard Management Worksheet is more comprehensive and most current. - 3.2.2 The Directorate utilizes both reactive and proactive methods of hazard identification.
 The traditional reactive methods of hazard identification will analyse hazards that have been identified or have already contributed to a safety occurrence.
 These reactive processes include the conduct of investigations into accidents, incidents, occurrences, Mandatory and Voluntary employee reports, external audits and regulatory violations.
 The directorate also uses the results of investigation of incidents and accidents as asource for hazard identification in the system. - 3.2.3 Proactive methods attempt to identify and analyse hazards before they have resulted into an incident or accident.
 The proactive methodologies are discussed below. - a) Existing procedures and operations will be analysed to identify inherent risks.
-This system and task analysis process is described in section 3.3 and will be performed as per the schedule in appendix G. - b) All significant changes to the operations will be analysed prior to implementation to foresee new hazards and to revise the proposal to eliminate the hazards or to control the risks to an acceptable level.
-This process is described in section 4.6. - c) Continual review of operational data and trend analysis to proactively identify hazards as described in section 3.6
+This system and task analysis process is described in section 3.3 and will be performed as per the schedule in appendix G.

-- d) The internal evaluation process described in section 4.8.2. - e) Internal and external audits described in section 4.8.1 and 4.8.3
+- b) All significant changes to the operations will be analysed prior to implementation to foresee new hazards and to revise the proposal to eliminate the hazards or to control the risks to an acceptable level.
+This process is described in section 4.6. - c) Continual review of operational data and trend analysis to proactively identify hazards as described in section 3.6 - d) The internal evaluation process described in section 4.8.2. - e) Internal and external audits described in section 4.8.1 and 4.8.3